Weather delays blueberry season, but organically grown fruit and sustainability continue to drive sales

 Kate's father, Mal Deveson, started the farm over 40 years ago, planting some of the first blueberry varieties released in Australia, and it has remained a family business ever since with Kate, her brother, Joel, running the farm. main farm and business operations. .
 In the late 1980s, the farm began to change the farming process to organic and soon after received official certification from Australia's National Association for Sustainable Agriculture (NASAA).

-“It's a family-owned and run business,” Prezioso said.
-“We've had demand (for our organic fruit) all along, but it's definitely growing.
-I think organic is a big driver for us to have the market that we have and the loyalty of our customers.
+"It's a family-founded and run business," Prezioso said.
+"We've had demand (for our organic fruit) all along, but it's definitely growing.
+I think organic is a big driver for us having the market we have and the loyalty of our customers.
 The main thing we are known for is our quality, and we don't like to depend on that reputation.
-We know that there is always someone behind us trying to do better, but our premium fruit allows us to have the market share that we do.
-But the movement is happening, it's a different environment than it was 10 years ago, when it comes to sustainable business practices, sustainable agriculture and regenerative agriculture.
+We know that there is always someone behind us trying to do better, but our premium fruit allows us to have the market share that we have.
+But the movement is happening, it's a different environment than 10 years ago, when it comes to sustainable business practices, sustainable agriculture, and regenerative agriculture.
 We are no longer the 'hippies': people want to do what we have always been. doing."

-As well as planting some of the first varieties to arrive in Australia, the family also grows many of the publicly available heritage varieties from around the world on what they have dubbed their 'Museum Block'.
-Moondarra has also developed a few varieties, so there are around 30 different ones to choose from in a season, ripening at different times.
+As well as planting some of the first varieties to come to Australia, the family also grows many of the publicly available heritage varieties from around the world in what they have called their 'Museum Block'.
+Moondarra has also developed a few varieties, so there are around 30 different ones to choose from in a season, which ripen at different times.

 In 2019, Moondarra Blueberries switched from single-use plastics to a home compostable basket for their fresh blueberries, which Ms Prezioso says has been one of the biggest changes for the business and has helped maintain a point of sale. difference in the market.